collective/Products.Poi/Products/Poi/README.txt

 Please note one **very important** thing:

-- If you upgrade Poi, you're likely to have to make this change again!
+- If you upgrade Poi, you are likely to have to make this change again!

 Credits